Nina0295/gcp-course/README.md

 # Movie-Booking-WebApp
-This app was created as part of the google cloud platform.
-This app represent online booking movies.
+This app was created as part of the google cloud platform, represent online booking movies.

 ## Technology Stack
 - NodeJS